 However, as celebrated author and “roving gourmand” Jim Harrison wrote plainly, “How feebly the arts compete with the idea of what we are going to eat next.”

-Is it true that a good meal trumps all else?
-That the Mona Lisa cannot be appreciated on an empty stomach?
-That we will walk out of an Oscar-winning film to satiate a begging appetite?
-That we cannot read, or write, or dream, or laugh when hunger pangs beg the largest question of them all: Who am I, if not someone who needs to eat?
+It’s true that a good meal can trump all else – that the Mona Lisa cannot be truly appreciated on an empty stomach, that we will walk out of an Oscar-winning film to satiate a begging appetite, that we cannot read, write, dream, or laugh when hunger pangs beg the largest question of them all: Who am I, if not someone who needs to eat, and now?

 So then we define the city by its food.
 It’s step one, maybe, the base (cornerstone) of how to describe the landscape.
 We start here.

 But then: We ask what kind of food culture can be created when a city’s identity is changing; when people are moving in, and out, of its borders at an increasingly-rapid pace?

 Regardless of what St. Paul will look like in 5, 10, 20 years or more, these dishes remain truly representative of the capital city’s soul.
 It’s core.
 And they will keep us fed today so that we may go on and enjoy everything else she has to offer.